BiancaLeitner/task_01_concourse/README.md

 # define a set of things that we need in order for our task to run
 inputs:
-# ... in this case task_01_concourse source code in order to run tests on it
+# ... in this case blog source code in order to run tests on it
 - name: task_01_concourse

 # define how concourse should run the test